cdclaxton/shortest-path-web-app/readme.md

 reasons.
 For example, a pair of authors could write a number of papers together, but the connectivity of the authors is more important than the papers themselves.

+The web-app also contains functionality to grow a network from a set of seed entities.
+The result is an Excel file that can also be imported into a visualisation tool.

 A simple bipartite graph is shown below.

 ![](./images/bipartite.png)